Insufficient Credit for Approval

 • Consider negotiating directly with creditors for lower interest rates.

-• Explore non-profit credit counseling services that offer debt management plans.
+• Explore non-profit credit counselling services that offer debt management plans.

 Limited Loan Purpose Flexibility